plpxsk/gists/r-style-tips.md

 # Style/workflow tips for programming in R

+> It is always easier to write code than it is to read it.

 Just some thoughts from my experience which aim to amplify existing guides.

 This is more applicable for projects that are larger than a few hundred lines of a single Rmd file.

 # Workflow